-Warning: If you sync with Quickbooks, you should be aware that using the merge feature for Invoices will cause balance discrepancies in both Quickbooks and Service Autopilot because Quickbooks cannot merge Invoices .
-We strongly recommend that you do NOT merge invoices in Service Autopilot if you sync with Quickbooks.
+Quickbooks Desktop Users: We strongly recommend that you do NOT merge Invoices in Service Autopilot if you sync with Quickbooks Desktop.
+If you sync with Quickbooks Desktop, you should be aware that using the merge feature for Invoices will cause balance discrepancies in both Quickbooks and Service Autopilot because Quickbooks cannot merge Invoices .

 If the Invoices to merge contain only non-contract jobs, it is a simple process.
 The jobs from the other selected invoices will be added to the list of jobs on the master Invoice.
 The original selected invoices are deleted.